-An overdose is the term used for what happens when a human body takes on too much of a substance (or mix of substances).
+An overdose happens when a human body takes on too much of a substance (or mix of substances).
 This can be an intentional act or an accident.
 While illegal drugs are what most think about when hearing or reading the word “overdose,” it is common for people to overdose on alcohol, prescription medications, and other substances in addition to illicit drugs like crack and heroin.
 Sadly, just like anywhere else, drug overdoses in Tarzana are often fatal, but there is a potential to save those who have overdosed if they receive medical treatment quickly.
-If you or a loved one is suffering from drug addiction, contact Avedis Recovery online or call 833.514.0579 today to learn about our drug detox programs.
+If you or a loved one suffers from drug addiction, contact Avedis Recovery online or call 833.514.0579 today to learn about our .

-When it comes to the drugs you can overdose on, some are more common than others.
+Some drugs you can overdose on are more common than others.
 Most drug overdose prevention programs target common drug overdoses, including those from these drugs.

 The human body has opioid receptors in the brain, central and peripheral nervous systems, and gastrointestinal tract.
-When a person uses an opioid, these receptors are activated and they begin to slow the body down.
-The danger comes when the body is overwhelmed by the opioids and all of these receptors get blocked, making it impossible to perform other necessary functions to live, like breathing.
+When a person uses an opioid, these receptors are activated and begin slowing the body down.
+The danger comes when the body is overwhelmed by opioids, and all of these receptors get blocked, making it impossible to perform other necessary functions to live, like breathing.

-Unlike opioids, drugs like meth, cocaine, and crack, have an opposite effect on a human’s central nervous system.
-These substances cause sharp increases in heart rate, blood pressure, and body temperature, as well as in a person’s breathing.
-An overdose on a stimulant happens when the cardiovascular system, respiratory system, or blood circulation rate begins to be overworked to the extreme and breaks down.
+Unlike opioids, drugs like meth, cocaine, and crack, have the opposite effect on a human’s central nervous system.
+These substances cause sharp increases in heart rate, blood pressure, body temperature, and a person’s breathing.
+An overdose on a stimulant happens when the cardiovascular, respiratory, or blood circulation rate begins to be overworked to the extreme and breaks down.
 To avoid a drug overdose in Tarzana, you should be on the lookout for some of the most common symptoms of a meth or cocaine overdose.
 These include:

 - Jerking limbs